mximp/se-limitations-slr/round_II/study-assesment-round-II-542.md

 ## 7. Proofs of limitations mentioned within the study

-Please list below identified proofs/justifications for the problems of symbolic exectuion.
+Please list below identified proofs/justifications for the problems of symbolic execution.
 Add as many list items 7.x as required.
 Specify _problem/issue_ and _proof description_ for it.
 Also provide the _page reference_ where the proof is found.
 Remove unnecessary items.